mkerr64/9bitDev/ProjectPlan.md

 This feature is crucial for the application as the purpose of the app is to provide information to the user based on their personal financial data.
 The following features rely on basic user input:

-* analysis, comparison, visualization, gamification, and achievement system.
+* visualization, gamification, and achievement system.

 #### Analysis